-- If you cannot take aspirin or bloodthinning medications (also called antiplatelets or anticoagulants). - If you have hypersensitivity to cobalt-chromium or contrast medium - If the physician decides that the blockage or vascular anatomy will not allow proper placement of the stent.
+- If you cannot take aspirin or blood-thinning medications (also called antiplatelets or anticoagulants). - If you have hypersensitivity to nickel-titanium or contrast medium - If the physician decides that the blockage or vascular anatomy will not allow proper placement of the stent.

 Upon admission to the hospital, you may undergo tests such as angiography, peripheral artery ultrasound, and blood tests.
 Remember to tell your doctor about all the medications you are currently taking and any allergies you may have.
-In addition, you may be asked not to drink or eat from midnight before the procedure.
+You may be asked not to drink or eat from midnight before the procedure.